ember91/vrt_tools_cmd/README.md

 Merges multiple VRT files into a single file and sorts them by time.
 Assumes packets in input files are ordered by time stamps.

+## VRT Length

+Calculates number of packets and time difference for all different streams in a VRT packet file.

 ### Prerequisites

 * C++17 compiler, such as GCC